 \section{Experiments}

 Next, we assess the performance of \ourmethod and compare it to strong baselines on three types of tasks: KG-contextualized QA, graph-text pair classification, and retrieval tasks (\S \ref{subsec:qa}-\ref{subsec:retrieval}).
-We also perform extensive ablation studies to understand the impact of our design and other choices (\S \ref{subsec:ablation}). \textbf{We will make the code available upon acceptance.}
+We also perform extensive ablation studies to understand the impact of our design and other choices (\S \ref{subsec:ablation}).